DimitrovViktor/CS2ServerBrowser/README.md

 # CS2ServerBrowser
 A server browser for CS2.

+Urgent:
+-add ad space to the other pages

 Ideas/to-do list:
 -captcha for server adding